lightscapevr/website/markdown/getting-started-quest.md

 We try to detect when the situation occurs and display a message to this effect, but sometimes it will only be displayed the next time you restart VR Sketch.

+**What you can do if your model is too big:**

+* Use a PC with tethered rendering.
+This supports models an order of magnitude larger.
+The limit then depends on which graphic card (GPU) is in your PC.

+* Or edit your model to remove (or hide) faces.
+As examples from our own experience, you may figure out that each the cushions uses 20'000 faces, and there are a few trees that count for 50'000 faces each, so hiding them is enough to bring the total down to manageable levels.

+* If all else fail, you will have to focus on a small part of your model at a time by temporarily hiding everything else.

 ### If your computer goes to sleep